Kalyn’s Lake Powell Fish Marinade

 - Place thawed fish filets in a single layer in large Ziploc bag or plastic container with a snap-tight lid.

-- Stir together the soy sauce or Gluten-Free Soy Sauce (affiliate link), lemon juice, peanut oil, water, Liquid Smoke, seafood seasoning, pepper, onion powder, and garlic powder to make the marinade.
+- Stir together the soy sauce or Gluten-Free Soy Sauce (affiliate link), lemon juice, peanut oil, water, Liquid Smoke, fish rub, pepper, onion powder, and garlic powder to make the marinade.

-- When you’re ready to cook the fish, remove it from the refrigerator and let it come to room temperature.
+- When you’re ready to cook the fish, remove it from the refrigerator, drain in a colander and discard marinade, and let fish come to room temperature.

 - To get nice grill marks, lay the fish top-side down at an angle to the grill grates.

-- As soon as you put the fish on, turn the grill down to medium-high if you can.
-(For a charcoal grill, I would just preheat to medium-high.)
+- As soon as you put the fish on, turn the grill down to medium-high.
+Brush the other side of the fish with oil.

-- Cook fish about 2-3 minutes, or until the first grill marks appear.
+- Cook fish about 2-3 minutes, or until the first grill marks appear and fish lifts up easily.
 (I usually lift up a piece and check.)

 - Then rotate fish going at the opposite angle to make the criss-cross marks and cook about 2-3 more minutes.